Baton Rouge man treated by President Trump's doctor after medical emergency

 Seeing that Risley and the rest of the group needed some reassurance, the doctor who was checking his father made sure to let them know that Elliott was in good hands.

 "This guy comes out, and we're all in the back of the White House waiting to go in," Fontenot said.
-"And this guy comes out and hands the pricipal a business card."
+"And this guy comes out and hands the principal a business card."

 On that seemingly ordinary business card was an extraordinary title, Dr. Ronny Jackson, Physician to the President.

-"I looked at it later, I believe when i got to the emergency room," Elliott said.
+"I looked at it later, I believe when I got to the emergency room," Elliott said.
 "That's when I realized who had treated me."

-Elliott had a pacemaker installed at the hospital in Washinton D.C., and the president's doctor has since called a few times to check in.
+Elliott had a pacemaker installed at the hospital in Washinton D.C., and says the president's doctor has since called a few times to check in.

 More News